On Her Majesty's Secret Service (film): Filming

 The avalanche scenes were due to be filmed in co-operation with the Swiss army, which annually used explosions to prevent snow build-up by causing avalanches, but the area chosen naturally avalanched just before filming.
 The final result was a combination of a man-made avalanche at an isolated Swiss location shot by the second unit, stock footage, and images created by the special effects crew with salt.
 The stuntmen were filmed later, added by optical effects.
 For the scene in which Bond and Tracy crash into a stock car race while being pursued, an ice rink was constructed over an unused aeroplane track, with water and snow sprayed on it constantly.
 Lazenby and Rigg did most of the driving due to the high number of close-ups.

-"One time, we were on location at an ice rink and Diana and Peter were drinking champagne inside.
-Of course I wasn't invited as Peter was there.
-I could see them through the window, but the crew were all outside stomping around on the ice trying to keep warm.
-So, when she got in the car, I went for her.
-She couldn't drive the car properly and I got in to her about her drinking and things like that.
-Then she jumped out and started shouting 'he's attacking me in the car!'
-I called her a so-and-so for not considering the crew who were freezing their butts off outside.
-And it wasn't that at all in the end, as she was sick that night, and I was at fault for getting in to her about it.
-I think everyone gets upset at one time."